 There are four working groups in the PhD Network.
-These are the Workshop Committee[CT1] , the Blog Team, the Teaching Reflections Team, and the Nexus Team.
+These are the Workshop group, Blog group, Teaching group and Networking group.
 Each working group has a coordinator and several actively engaged members.
 In addition to the working groups, there’s a team responsible for social media platforms, and an advisory team made up of former members.

 The aim of the IMSICOE PhD workshop is to provide helpful advice, insight and inspiration for PhD’s in the field of international migration, integration and social cohesion.
 The workshop is organized by PhD students for PhD students, and they take place at the IMISCOE Annual conference.
 The Workshop Committee seeks to make the workshop useful for PhDs’ both as part of their projects and for their future careers.

 Since the initial workshop in Geneva 2015, the IMISCOE PhD workshop has been a growing success, with a steadily growing number of participants and very positive feedback.
 All PhD students attending the Annual Conferences can register for the PhD Workshop free of charge.

 The next IMISCOE PhD Workshop will take place during the 15th IMISCOE Conference 2018.
 We are already looking forward to Barcelona!